eikek/wicket-quickstart-osgi/README.md

 wicket quickstart osgi
 ======================

-This is a minimalistic project that shows the wicket-quickstart application in action together with OSGi.
+This is a minimalistic project that shows the wicket-quickstart application in action together with OSGi and [spring-dm](http://www.springsource.org/osgi).

 Organization
 ------------

-The project was originally created using [pax](http://wiki.ops4j.org/display/ops4j/Pax) and modified to make it more simple.
+The project was originally created using [pax](http://wiki.ops4j.org/display/ops4j/Pax) then modified to make it more simple.

 All dependencies listed in the  `pom.xml` of  `provision` project are deployed to the OSGi container.
 The